tracyjohnson213/cookeys/README.md

 - [ ] Send email from subscription in footer

 ### Features – Nice to have
+- [x] Display baking tools from an external site
 - [ ] Upgrade unittest to use HTMLTestRunner

 ## Technologies Used